-11. Amendment Waiver.
+10. Amendment Waiver.
 The Agreement may be amended only by a writing signed by both parties.
 The waiver by either party hereto of any matter provided for herein shall not be deemed to be a waiver of any other such matter.

-12. Memorandum of Agreement and Easement.
-The parties agree to execute a Memorandum of Agreement and Easement in the form of Exhibit "A" attached hereto for the purpose of evidencing the existence of this Agreement to third parties.
-The Operator may record the Memorandum in the appropriate office for real estate records.

-13. Governing Law.
+11. Governing Law.
 This Agreement shall be construed, interpreted, applied and governed by and in accordance with the laws of the State of Texas, excepting its choice of laws provisions.
-Jurisdiction and venue for any claims arising under or related to this Agreement shall lie exclusively in Hays County, Texas.

 12. Severability.
 In the event that any part of this Agreement shall be held to be invalid or otherwise unenforceable, the entire agreement shall not fail on account thereof, and the balance of the Agreement shall